ysyk2021/the-art-of-intention-techniques-for-manifesting-your-dreams-and-personal-growth/src/chapter-14-2.md

-Conclusion: Tips for Integrating Intention into Your Daily Life
+Tips for Integrating Intention into Your Daily Life
 ===============================================================

 Intention is a powerful force that can help us achieve our goals and manifest our dreams.
 In order to harness its power, it's important to integrate intention into our daily lives.
 Here are some tips for doing so: